|

 Organise using a flowchart the interface function write_outputs().

-Infer the truth_table() software function using a behavioural plan B interpretation and the corresponding flowchart.
+Infer the truth_table() software function using a behavioural plan B interpretation from the corresponding flowchart.

 3. Developing & 4.
 Testing (debugging)

 - Step #1.
 Write the Bin_Johnson_4bit.c source code translating the function flowcharts.
-Start capturing only one input as in (LAB9) and visualising it in the watch window.
-And only then go step by step developing & testing more inputs.
+Start capturing only one input as in (LAB9) and visualising it in the watch window as a RAM variable as indicated in the sequence of steps above in the planning section.
+And only then go to the next step developing & testing more inputs.

 Start a software IDE project for the target microcontroller PIC18F4520 and generate the configuration files ".cof" and ".hex" after compilation.
 Discuss the project summary: % of ROM used for the code, number of RAM bytes used, etc.